aishincp/HR_Process_Reporting_Automation_Tool-Python-RPA-Concepts-/README.md

 ## Project Overview

-In HR departments, keeping track of employee training compliance can be tedious and prone to delays (a hectic manual task).
+In HR departments, tracking employee training compliance can be tedious and prone to delays (a time-consuming, manual task).
 This project simplifies that by:

 - Generating and analyzing HR data with Python (**Automated Analysis**)
 - Visualizing key insights in Power BI (**Reporting & Dashboarding**)